SOULGPT/curry-burger/FIREBASE_SETUP.md

       // No one can edit or delete messages once sent (tamper-proof) allow update, delete: if false;
     }

+    // Allow global access to tournament data (Settings, Players, Bracket)
+    // This makes the app real-time for everyone! match /tournament/data {
+      allow read, write: if true;
+    }

     // Default deny for everything else (Best Practice) match /{document=**} {